Buji Subdistrict

 Buji Subdistrict (布吉街道 (Bùjí Jiēdào)) is a subdistrict of Longgang District, Shenzhen, Guangdong, China.
-It was formerly part of Buji Town before August 26, 2004.
-Located in the northeast part of Shenzhen City, it is served by four metro stations and is home to the city's eastern train station, Shenzhen East railway station.
+Located in the northeast part of Shenzhen, it is served by four metro stations and is home to the city's eastern train station, Shenzhen East railway station.
+The subdistrict spans an area of 11.64 km2, and has a population of about 573,000, as of a 2023 government publication.
+Buji Subdistrict is home to Dafen Village, a major art center known for its production of fake and replica paintings of famous works.